 Let’s look at some of the benefits that can arise from supporting your employees’ personal branding efforts:

 1. A stronger employer brand.
-Hot off the presses, Hinge’s 2020 Employer Branding Study found that after cultural fit and compensation, the opportunity for career growth was a top selection criteria among job seekers.
+Hinge’s Employer Branding Study found that after cultural fit and compensation, the opportunity for career growth was a top selection criteria among job seekers.
 By promoting the personal brands of your employees, you are more attractive to prospective candidates who are looking to advance their careers.

 2. Better reputation x higher visibility = Better brand strength.
 As your employees build their personal brands and position themselves as Visible Experts, your target audiences will seek them out for their knowledge and experience.
 Their knowledge is a vital resource that can lead to a better reputation, increased visibility and as a result, a stronger brand—for themselves and their firm (see Halo Effect below).
 At the end of the day, professional services firms are essentially teams of experts that meet client needs by delivering the very thing some firms are scared to promote, their expertise.